OutSystems/docs-bestpractices/src/lifecycle/app-lifecycle/managing-app-lifecycle-portfolio.md

 ---
 summary: For customers with large application portfolios, OutSystems highly recommends automating key portfolio management activities.
+en_title: Managing the Application Lifecycle of Your Portfolio
 ---

 # Managing the Application Lifecycle of Your Portfolio